 - Child Prodigy: The whole point of the show.

-- Title Drop: Each child's parents were apparently coaxed into dropping "our little genius" wherever they could, which would've become the Most Annoying Sound rather quickly.
+- Title Drop: Each child's parents were apparently coaxed into dropping "our little genius" wherever they could, which would've become very annoying rather quickly.